Astera Data Stack

 {Left(Input.field,1000)}

-1. For our use case, we will write a prompt that instructs the LLM to extract data from the provided invoice and generate the output in the JSON structure we have provided in the prompt.
+1. For our use case, we will write a prompt that instructs the LLM to classify the customer message into one of the categories we have provided in the prompt.

 Properties